Robeson County Social Impact Mini Grants

 The North Carolina Healthcare Foundation (NCHF) is seeking proposals for a funding opportunity co-designed alongside community members of Robeson County to support the advancement of health equity and social impact.
 Funds will be used to encourage systems-and community-level change that provides upstream solutions for addressing transportation as a social driver of health.
 Learn more about the 2024 grant recipients below and reach out to social.impact@ncha.org with any questions.

 Want to learn more?
-View the recorded Q&A session here or reach out to our team below.
+View the slides from a recent Q&A session here or reach out to our team below.

 Learn More and Apply